Ozone Layer Depletion: Cause, Effects, Solutions, Diagram

 National And International Policies

-Role of Countries and Organizations: The various countries on a global level have put into practice national rules and regulations that correspond to the Montreal Protocol and policies of the global level are supported by UNEP and WMO.
+Role of Countries and Organizations: Various countries globally have implemented national rules and regulations that correspond to the Montreal Protocol, and UNEP and WMO support global policies.

 Examples of Effective Policies: They include: rigorous legislation in the European Union and national legislations in the member countries of the United States, China, and India regarding strict prohibitive measures of ODS and supportive measures of restoration of the ozone layer.